Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 We study the 1-level density of families of Rankin-Selberg $L$-functions, which are the $L$-functions associated with Rankin-Selberg convolutions of cusp forms.
 In particular, let $H^*_k(N)$ denote the set of cusp forms of weight $k$ which are newforms of prime level $N$ (see the next section for more detail).
 We assume that the level $N$ is prime in order to make computations easier, but our results should hold for any $N$; see \cite{barrett2017one}.

 Let $\phi$ be an even smooth test function whose Fourier transform has compact support.
-Take $f \in H_{k_1}(N_1)$, $g \in H_{k_2}(N_2)$, and let $L(s, f\ot g)$ be the Rankin-Selberg convolution $L$-function.
+Take $f \in H_{k_1}^*(N_1)$, $g \in H_{k_2}^*(N_2)$, and let $L(s, f\ot g)$ be the Rankin-Selberg convolution $L$-function.
 See Section \ref{sec: RSL} for a precise definition.
-By the work of Rankin \cite{rankin1939contributions} and Selberg \cite{selberg1940bemerkungen}, $L(s, f \ot g)$ is holomorphic in the entire complex plane except for a pole at $s = 1$ when $f = \overline{g}$.
-Note that since our forms have trivial central character, we have that $f = \overline{f}$ so that $L(s, f\ot g)$ has a pole if and only if $f = g$.
+By the work of Rankin \cite{rankin1939contributions}, Selberg \cite{selberg1940bemerkungen}, and Moeglin and Waldspurger \cite{moeglin1989poles}, $L(s, f \ot g)$ is holomorphic in the entire complex plane except for a simple pole at $s = 1$ when $f = \overline{g}$.
+Here $\overline{g}$ is the dual of $g$, that is, the cusp form with $n$th Fourier coefficient $\overline{a_g(n)}$, where $a_g(n)$ is the $n$th Fourier coefficient of $g$.
+Note that since our forms have trivial central character, our cusp forms are self-dual so we have that $f = \overline{f}$ so that $L(s, f\ot g)$ has a pole if and only if $f = g$.
 We are interested in the quantity

 where the sum is over the non-trivial zeros $\rho_{f\ot g} = \frac{1}{2} + i \gamma_{f \ot g}$ of $L(s, f\ot g)$ and $R$ is the analytic conductor of $f \ot g$.
 We have that